stefanmos/Sutairu/README.md

 ### UI

-I will shortly write this section as soon as I have completed the above to do's
+I will shortly write this section as soon as I have completed the above to do's.

 ### Final Words